marc-jones/phd_thesis/content/02_spring/03_divergence_genome.md

 As with the WGCNA-based approach, the null hypothesis considered was that of genes exhibiting co-regulation.
 In the SOM-based analysis, this hypothesis corresponds to observing a *redundant* regulatory module assignment.
 Data from the developmental time series reveals that as the number of *B.\ napus* copies of an Arabidopsis gene increases, the occurrence of *redundant* patterns decreases in both the apex and the leaf (Figures \ref{figure:218:somsimilarity}c and \ref{figure:218:somsimilarity}d).
-When three or more copies of a gene are present, regulatory module patterns over than *redundant* are observed in the majority of cases in both tissues, with no redundant patterns seen above 5 copies in the apex or 4 copies in the leaf.
+When three or more copies of a gene are present, regulatory module patterns other than *redundant* are observed in the majority of cases in both tissues, with no redundant patterns seen above 5 copies in the apex or 4 copies in the leaf.
-*Unique* patterns were also observed less frequently at higher numbers of copies, suggesting that as the number of homologues increases, the more likely it is that those homologues exhibit regulatory divergence.
+*Unique* patterns were also observed less frequently at higher numbers of copies, suggesting that as the number of homologues increases, the more likely it is that at least two homologues exhibit similar expression profiles.
 Therefore, as with the results from the WGCNA analysis, the null hypothesis ceases to be true for flowering time genes with five or more copies in the *B. napus* leaf (Figure \ref{figure:218:somsimilarity}d) or six or more copies in the apex (Figure \ref{figure:218:somsimilarity}c).
 An advantage that the SOM-based analysis has compared to the WGCNA-based analysis is that the method allows for the detection of *mixed* and *gradated* patterns.
 In the apex and leaf, *mixed* and *gradated* patterns are seen at a lower frequency than *distinct* patterns.